Creative Writing (CRWR) | Faculty of Arts

 CRWR 2140 3 credits

-Students will study current and emergent online creative modalities with particular emphasis on writing, design, promotion, and publishing.
-They will learn how to create an engaging online presence for their creative work and will explore approaches to developing an online identity as an author.
-They will develop these skills through individual designs and compositions, group work, and the creation of digital portfolios.
+Students will study current and emergent digital tools with particular emphasis on how they can be engaged with for creative writing.
+Students will learn how to create an engaging online presence for their creative work.
+They will develop these skills through individual compositions, group work, and the creation of digital portfolios.

 Level: UG